Forest Bathing Makes You Smarter (Happier, too)

-Think about it.
-Your body responds at unconscious levels to the environment around you.
-Stimulation from traffic, artificial light and technology bombards most people.
+Your body is constantly responding at unconscious levels to the environment around you.
+Stimulation from traffic, artificial light, and technology bombards most people on a minute-to minute basis.
 Meanwhile, chronic disease and mood disorders like anxiety and depression are reaching new highs.
 (1,2) So researchers and clinicians have turned to nature for answers.

 The forest provides measurable health benefits